Aylmer District

-The Aylmer District (District 1) is a municipal district in the city of Gatineau, Quebec.
-It is represented on Gatineau City Council by Steven Boivin.
+Aylmer District (District 1) is a municipal electoral division in the city of Gatineau, Quebec.
+It is represented on Gatineau City Council by Vincent Roy.

 The district is located in the Aylmer sector of the city.
 It is one five districts in the sector.
 The district includes the neighbourhoods of Wychwood, Parc-Aylmer, Downtown Aylmer, Les Cêdres and McLeod.

 For the 2009 election, it gained the neighbourhood of Queen's Park and some of the downtown.